Razer BlackShark V3

 Main Differences

-• Razer BlackShark V3 weighs 270 g, while Razer BlackShark V3 Pro weighs 367 g.
+• The Razer BlackShark V3 weighs 270 g while the Razer BlackShark V3 Pro weighs 367 g.

-• Razer BlackShark V3 supports 2.4GHz wireless, Bluetooth, and USB connectivity, while Razer BlackShark V3 Pro supports 3.5mm, USB, 2.4GHz wireless, and Bluetooth connectivity.
+• The Razer BlackShark V3 connects via 2.4GHz wireless, Bluetooth, and USB, while the Razer BlackShark V3 Pro connects via 3.5mm, USB, 2.4GHz wireless, and Bluetooth.

-• Razer BlackShark V3 is compatible with PlayStation, PC, Xbox, and Nintendo Switch, while Razer BlackShark V3 Pro is compatible with PC, PlayStation, Xbox, and Nintendo Switch.
+• The Razer BlackShark V3 is compatible with PlayStation, PC, Xbox, and Nintendo Switch, while the Razer BlackShark V3 Pro is compatible with PC, PlayStation, Xbox, and Nintendo Switch.

-• Razer BlackShark V3 can be used as a headset, while Razer BlackShark V3 Pro cannot be used as a headset.
+• The Razer BlackShark V3 can be used as a headset, while this functionality is not available on the Razer BlackShark V3 Pro.

 Specs Comparison